michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 * **AmbaSat-1** - This is the original board definition provided by the AmbaSat-1 makers.
 This definition expects the ATmega328P to be configured to use the internal clock at 1 Mhz.
 The ATmega328P fuses for this board are `(E:FE, H:D6, L:62)`.
 * **AmbaSat-1b** -  This board definition enables the use of the external 4 MHz resonator on the AmbaSat-1 picosat and a BOD of 1.8V.
 This hardware configuration is required if you wish to enable commands to the AmbaSat-1 via downlinks.
 The ATmega328P fuses for this board are `(E:FE, H:D6, L:F7)`.

-The sole difference betwee these hardware configurations is the fuse configuration the ATmega328P is burned with, and the corresponding configuration to the MiniCore bootloader that is burned on the the chip.
+The sole difference between these hardware configurations is the fuse configuration the ATmega328P is burned with, and the corresponding configuration to the MiniCore bootloader that is burned on the the chip.

 ### Telemetry and Status Uplinks